richardeigenmann/staticDocker/Readme.md

 Setting up a development environment for C++ involves intalling a lot of tools and libraries which can lead to problems.
 A great feature of containers is that you can push this set-up into a container and use different containers for different requirements.

-In this project (see the `Dockerfile`) I have chosen to build a heavyweight 829MB compiling container out of OpenSuse's Tumbleweed distro.
+In this project (see the `Dockerfile`) I have chosen to build a heavyweight 1.32GB compiling container out of OpenSuSE's Tumbleweed distro.
 This drags in the latest clang and gcc compilers and a number of utilities.
 If required I would also install libraries here.

 The build step then proceeds to copy the `CMakeLists.txt` and `main.cpp` files into the compiling conatiner and uses cmake to compile and link the executable.